eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 ![Code snippets](/docs/images/Snippet.gif)

 You can also insert a code snippet by typing the name of the snippet in your code and clicking on the autocomplete text.

+The COBOL Language Support extension also supports user snippets.
+Add your custom snippets to the `COBOL.json` file in your user snippets folder.
 ## Copybook Support

 The COBOL Language Support extension supports copybooks used in your source code that are stored in a local folder in your workspace.
 If your copybooks are stored in mainframe data sets, you can use a Zowe CLI z/OSMF profile to automatically download them from the mainframe to your workspace.